TormStorm/jagex-launcher-linux/README.md

 For more information visit adamcake's [Flathub page](https://github.com/flathub/com.adamcake.Bolt)

 ## Steam Deck

-Open the application menu and right click on "Jagex Launcher" in the "Games" category
-Select "Add to Steam"
+Switch to the desktop and open the application menu.
+Right click the Jagex Launcher under games and select add to Steam<br>
+Switch back to Gaming Mode, your new shortcut should now be in your library under `Non-Steam`<br>
-Rename the Steam entry to RuneScape if playing RuneScape or OSRS if playing Old School RuneScape
+Rename the Steam entry to RuneScape if playing RuneScape or OSRS if playing Old School RuneScape<br>
-Switch to Gaming Mode by logging out
-Your new shortcut should now be in your library under "Non-Steam"
-After launching, press the steam button and you can browse community layouts under "Controller Settings" to configure your controls
+You can configure your controls by going to the game's controller settings and browse community layouts

 ### Additional information